-- Deep dive session to discuss development of the Bank's strategy and approved Strategic Business Plan (SBP) 2022-2024, addressing the effects of COVID-19, to support customers and preserve capital and liquidity, considering the Bank's sustainability within our operating environment.
+- Deep dive session to discuss development of the A well-go Bank's strategy and approved Strategic Business Plan (SBP) 2022-2024, addressing the effects of COVID-19, to support customers and preserve capital and liquidity, considering the Bank's sustainability within our operating environment.
 As the effects of the pandemic are likely to remain dynamic for some time, the Board will oversee any consequential amendments to the strategy and plans, and their execution.
-Read more on pages 50 to 66. - Approved the Revised Budget 2021 and Budget 2022 - Approved interim financial statements and annual financial statements - Deep dive on ways of working post pandemic - Deep dive on economics and financial impacts budget 2023
+Read more on pages 50 to 66. - Approved the Revised Budget 2021 and Budget 2022 - Approved interim financial statements and annual financial statements - Deep dive on ways of working post pandemic - Deep dive on economics and financial impacts as-usual governance requirements.
+Risk Management, along with the opportunities to reinvent, rescale and reposition the Bank, were monitored.